 The Elk River Trail is the main attraction of the Headwaters Forest Reserve.
 The Headwaters Forest Reserve supports a number of endangered species, including the northern spotted owl, marbled murrelets, and coho salmon.

 The trail starts as an old logging road gently undulating up and down alongside the Elk River.
 Then, it turns into a single track that switchbacks up a hill through redwoods, ending with a short loop.
 The trail is well-maintained and can usually be traversed year-round.

 One of the benefits is that the trail is in a relatively narrow canyon with no traffic noise or signs of modern civilization.
 As a result, the sound of the Elk River is the only thing you can hear on the trail.

 The trail is popular for Eureka residents who want to hike with their dogs or go for a run.
 Because of this, the small parking lot can fill up quickly on the weekends.

-Mountain biking used to be possible on the first few miles of the trail, but with the occasional landslides, parts of the course have been rerouted.
-Sometimes the new sections involve steps or stairs and are often muddy, making mountain biking difficult.
+Mountain biking used to be possible on the first few miles of the trail, but parts of the course have been rerouted with the occasional landslides.
+Sometimes, the new sections involve steps or stairs and are often muddy, making mountain biking difficult.